ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/helloworld-app-deploy.md

 Don't forget to base64 decode the `access_key_id` and `secret_access_key` values before using them.

+You can pipe the yaml through [this script][decode-script] in order to decode the values, or you can do the following:

       echo 'your_access_key_id_value' | base64 --decode

 Once you have your `access_key_id` and `secret_access_key`, set up an AWS profile using the AWS cli tool.